xie-jenny/linkgen/README.md

 # Linkgen
-A small tool that creates wordlists to bruteforce url casing variations or incomplete urls
+A small script that creates wordlists to bruteforce url casing variations or incomplete urls

 ## Usage: